Hello, I’m Louise Dodds. I set up Bradley Stoke Physio in 2003 with fellow Director Kath Stephenson.

 I have learnt the value in how to listen to my clients and truly understand what they need and want from their treatment.
 It's a big debt I owe to the people with learning disabilities with whom I once worked and who taught me how important communication is.

 Having practiced Yoga for 20 years, my clients benefit hugely from the fact that I live out, as well as study, my understanding of how the body moves and responds to treatment.
-You'll see the proof in the pudding too when you see me hobbling after my next horse or bike ride, or I'm feeling the after effects of pushing myself to run that little bit further!
+You'll see the proof in the pudding too when you see me hobbling after my next horse ride or swim, or I'm feeling the after effects of pushing myself that little bit further!